xzpeter/small-stuffs/README.md

-protect-eyes.sh           tiny script that run under shell, to be automatically invoked to remind you have a rest install-mint-softs.sh     some packages to install after installing the Mint OS
+protect-eyes.sh           tiny script that run under shell, to be automatically invoked to remind you have a rest install-mint-softs.sh     some packages to install after installing the Mint OS echo_c 			  a very simple wrapper for echo, with colors

 Some tarballs to download: